 The genetics program includes two multidisciplinary clinics:

-Our team includes a board-certified clinical geneticist and board-certified genetic counselors.
+Our team includes board-certified clinical geneticists, board-certified genetic counselors, and a board-certified medical biochemical geneticist.
 We work closely with other medical specialists at Johns Hopkins All Children’s Hospital and in the Gulf Coast region to assist with management and treatment of any medical problems that a child may experience as a consequence of his or her underlying genetic condition.

-The Cardiac-Genetics Clinic treats patients with genetic cardiac conditions such as congenital heart disease, connective tissue disorders and cardiomyopathies.
+The Cardio-Genetics Clinic treats patients with genetic cardiac conditions such as congenital heart disease, connective tissue disorders and cardiomyopathies.

 Neurocutaneous Disorders Clinic